2013 Nissan Frontier Interior

 - "All models have supportive, comfortable front bucket seats.
 Adults have adequate legroom in the rear of the crew cab." -- PickupTrucks.com (2011)

-The 2013 Nissan Frontier comes standard with four stereo speakers, and is equipped with manually-adjustable mirrors and crank windows.
+The 2013 Nissan Frontier comes standard with manually-adjustable mirrors and crank windows.
 Optional features include air conditioning, an AM/FM/CD stereo unit, power windows and mirrors, remote keyless entry, a 10-speaker Rockford Fosgate stereo, an auxiliary input jack, a USB port, Bluetooth, satellite radio, navigation, dual-zone climate control and a backup camera.

-Very few reviewers have conducted recent road tests on the Frontier.
-One who did appreciated the straightforward, easy-to-reach controls.
+One reviewers appreciates the Frontier's straightforward, easy-to-reach controls.
 This sentiment echoes what reviewers have said of the Frontier’s radio and climate controls in previous years.

 - "The layout is quite simple and easy to understand.
 All controls are within arm's reach." -- Consumer Guide